jessepav/lacygoill-wiki-backup/vim/vim9.md

 Test:

     $ vim ~/Vcs/vim/src/evalfunc.c
-    " press:  gg O e_a C-x C-o
+    " press:  gg O e C-x C-o
+                   ^
+                   inserted text: don't write too much; it could prevent some functions from being invoked (we want to test as many functions as possible)

 ---

 <https://vi.stackexchange.com/questions/26406/how-does-ft-c-omni-work-and-how-can-i-make-it-faster>

----

-There is an issue with a Vim9 fold marker:

-    #{{{1

-It breaks the syntax highlighting of everything which comes afterward.
-I think it has to do with `:h literal-Dict`.
-Workaround:

-    # {{{1
-     ^
-     add a space

-Report, document, integrate, ...

 ## Try to move all our library functions (`vim-lg`) into an `import/` subdirectory.